-As I pondered life in the Universe it dawned on me that there maybe many more moons that exist that are supportive for evolving life then say planets.
-A planetary system can have many more moons then planets.
+As I pondered life in the Universe it dawned on me that there may be many more moons that exist that are supportive for evolving life then say planets.
+A planetary system can have much more moons than planets.
 So I wondered what kind of life might evolve on a gas giants moon.
 IFL Science.

 I was thinking that it would be much more complicated to launch satellites into stable orbits around a moon dwarfed by a gas giant, possibly even impossible for higher orbits such as geosynchronous.
 I thought it might also obstruct observation of the night sky, which might have cultural impacts or delay the development of technology.
 There is no real reason to expect life to only come rocky worlds like ours.
 Moons are a very plausible source of the stuff of life.

 Living on such a moon would likely mean that the inhabitants wouldn’t have developed a geocentric version of the universe.
 It would have been obvious that they went around the gas giant and that the gas giant orbited the sun.
 That might well have pushed on the development of astronomy faster than it was here.

 - You are not the centre of the universe.
 The planet you orbit is huge, so it dominates your sky much more than our moon or even the sun does.
 Perhaps you worship it?
 I can easily see a form of astrology that depends on the particular swirls of the clouds of your planet.
 We read tea leaves and birthmarks – why not cloud patterns?

 - You are probably tidally locked.
 Most likely one face of your moon points toward your host planet at all times.
 This means half of your home never sees the planet and the other half always does.
 The holy land is going to be right under the planet, right?

 - You get hit with more space debris.
 Large planets have large gravity, and that means lots of space rocks are coming your way.
 All those extra impacts mean that you may have lots of metal earlier in your development than a species on an Earth-sized planet would.